 Finkelstein was born in Montreal, Quebec, Canada.
-At 17, he founded a T-shirt company while attending McGill University.
-He later transferred to Concordia University and received a bachelor’s degree in economics.
-Finkelstein then attended the University of Ottawa where he founded the JD/MBA Student Society and the Canadian MBA Oath while working towards his Juris Doctor and MBA.
+At 17.
+He founded a T-shirt company while attending McGill University.
+He later move to Concordia University and received a bachelor’s degree in economics.
+Finkelstein then attended the University of Ottawa.
+Where he also founded the JD/MBA Student Society and the Canadian MBA Oath while working towards his Juris Doctor and MBA.

 In January 2016, Finkelstein was named COO of Shopify.
 That same year, he was inducted into the Order of Ottawa by Mayor Jim Watson.
 In December 2017, Finkelstein joined the board of directors for CBC.
 In September 2020, Finkelstein was appointed Shopify President.

 Finkelstein was named Angel investor of the Year at the Canadian Startup Awards in March 2017.

 Personal life and philanthropy

 Finkelstein is Jewish and is the grandson of Holocaust survivors.
 He is married to Lindsay Taub, who is also Jewish, and they have two daughters.
 The four of them live in New Edinburgh.
 In 2018 it was announced that Finkelstein was donating $500,000 to establish.
 The new Finkelstein Chabad Jewish Centre in Sandy Hill.
 After attending the Chabad center when he was a student at the University of Ottawa and realizing.
 That there was not enough room to fit all the students who wished to attend events.
 He promised the Rabbi he would donate to pay him back for the generosity of his family.